UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 ### Local terminal
 #### Mac/Linux
-On a Mac or Linux, open a Terminal (on Mac, this can be found under Applications -> Utilities), and enter
+On a Mac or Linux, open a Terminal (on Mac, this can be found under Applications -> Utilities), and connect to the system using the following as a guide:
 ```
 💻 intro-to-hpc $ ssh your_netid@hpc.arizona.edu
 Password: # <- your password goes here